Our company believes that no one should go without the medicines or vaccines they need.

-Merck also participates in the pharmaceutical industry initiative Partnership for Prescription Assistance (PPA).
+We also participate in the pharmaceutical industry initiative Partnership for Prescription Assistance (PPA).
 The Partnership brings together America’s pharmaceutical companies, as well as doctors, patient advocacy organizations and civic groups, to help low-income, uninsured patients get free or nearly free brand-name medicines.
-PPA does this by offering one place—a single website—that provides information and access to more than 475 public and private patient assistance programs, including more than 200 programs offered by pharmaceutical companies like Merck.
+PPA does this through a single website that provides information for and access to more than 475 public and private patient-assistance programs, including more than 200 programs offered by pharmaceutical companies like ours.
 To date, PPA has helped millions of Americans get free or reduced-cost prescription medicines.

-Merck’s participation in PPA underscores the company’s commitment to helping the uninsured gain access to Merck medicines.
-To learn more about the Partnership for Prescription Access, visit www.pparx.org.
+Our participation in PPA underscores the company’s commitment to helping the uninsured gain access to our medicines.
+To learn more about the Partnership for Prescription Assistance, visit www.pparx.org.

 1 You do not have to be a U.S. citizen.
 If you do not meet the prescription drug coverage criteria, but your income meets the program criteria and there are special circumstances of financial and medical hardship that apply to your situation, you can request that an exception be made for you.

-The main driver of the decrease in patient and prescription volumes for 2013 is the periodic changes in the products covered by the various patient assistance programs.
-These changes are due, in part, to company divestitures, the introduction of competing products, and the availability of generic alternatives.
+The main driver of the decrease in patient and prescription volumes for 2013–2014 is the periodic changes in the products covered by the various patient assistance programs.
+These changes are due, in part, to company divestitures, the introduction of competing products and the availability of generic alternatives.